Degeneration scheme of 4-dimensional Painlev\'e-type equations: Introduction

-Succeeding to elliptic functions, Painlev\'e transcendents are studied from various viewpoints, as special functions defined by nonlinear differential equations.
-Usually, Painlev\'e equations are classified into six types.
-However, if we consider rational surfaces called spaces of initial values, Painlev\'e equations of the third type fall into three types, distinguished by number of parameters.
-Thus, it is reasonable to consider that there are 8 types of Painlev\'e equations \cite{S1}.
+Usually, the Painlev\'e equations are classified into six types.
+However, if we consider rational surfaces called spaces of initial values \cite{O1}, the third Painlev\'e equation falls into three types, distinguished by the values of parameters.
+Thus, it is natural to consider that there are 8 types of Painlev\'e equations \cite{S1}.
+These surfaces are similar to rational elliptic surfaces but are slightly different.
+It corresponds to the fact that autonomous limits of the Painlev\'e equations lead to the differential equations satisfied by elliptic functions.

+Furthermore the Painlev\'e equations have another origin: the isomonodromic deformation.
+Here we briefly explain the idea of isomonodromic deformation.
+Suppose that a Fuchsian equation is given on $X=\mathbb{P}^1\setminus\{u_1,\ldots,u_n\}$, where $u_i$'s are singular points.
+Considering an analytic continuation of its fundamental solutions, we obtain a monodromy representation of the fundamental group of $X$.
+We can define a correspondence from a Fuchsian equation to the representations of the fundamental group of $X$.
+Riemann considered the problem whether a Fuchsian equation exists for any representation of the fundamental group of $X$.
+This problem is called the Riemann problem.
+Many mathematicians dealt with the problem and now we can say that the Riemann problem is positively solved under suitable conditions.